Why Connect More Than One Battery To An RV?

 The Wrong Way To Parallel Connect 12 Volt Batteries

-You want the load to be evenly distributed so all the batteries are charging and discharging the same.
+You want the load to be evenly distributed so all the batteries are charging and discharging equally.

-The Best Way To Parallel Wire Multiple Batteries
+The Best Way To Parallel Wire Multiple 12V Batteries

-I’ve shown you the worst way, now I’ll talk about the best way but also the most difficult way to wire multiple batteries in parallel.
+I’ve shown you the worst way.
+Now I’ll talk about the best way to wire multiple 12V batteries in parallel.

 How To Wire 2 12V Batteries To An RV